Jason2Brownlee/QuakeBooks/README.md

 ### Where To Get The Books?

 Most of the books are out of print.
-Also note that many of the books come with a CD.
+Many of the books come with a CD.

 Secondhand copies of print books can be found on sites like Amazon and eBay.

 Digital and scanned copies of most books can be found elsewhere online, such as the [Internet Archive](https://archive.org/), [Retromags](https://www.retromags.com/), and [Anna's Archive](https://annas-archive.org/).

+Books are not hosted as part of this list project.

 ### Help

-Am I missing a book on Quake?
-Do you know about a book that has a chapter on Quake?
+Are we missing a book on Quake?

-Let me know: Jason.Brownlee05@gmail.com
+Let us know: Jason.Brownlee05@gmail.com